-Lately in Australia, people were able to access their Super of up to $10,000 if suffering because of COVID19 layoffs.
-However, it seems that four in 10 Australians who withdrew from their super under the Federal Government’s Early Super Access Scheme actually saw no drop in their income at the time.
-In fact, as some were collecting stable Jobkeeper payments rather than being a part-time casual worker, collated data shows that 21% of these recipients had their overall earnings rise by more than 10%.
-(Savings.com.au)
+Last year in Australia, people could access their Superannuation of up to $10,000, if suffering because of COVID19 layoffs.
+However, it seems that four in 10 Australians who withdrew from their super under the Federal Government’s Early Super Access Scheme actually saw no drop in their income.
+In fact, as some were collecting stable Jobkeeper payments rather than being a part-time casual worker, 21% of these recipients had their overall earnings rise by more than 10%.
+(Collated data – source Savings.com.au)

-Recipients of the second round of super withdrawals spent $3,618 more in the fortnight after receiving their funds, compared with the bank’s customers normal earnings.
-The second round of super access also showed that they used this nest egg money to increase spending in a burst.
+Recipients of the second round of Super withdrawals spent $3,618 more in the fortnight after receiving their funds, compared with the bank’s customers normal earnings.
+The second round of super access also showed that most used nest egg money to increase spending in a burst.
 And 64% of the spending was on discretionary items (non-essentials).
 (Source: de-identified AlphaBeta analytics)

 These figures tell a story of people who were tired of being at break-even and just took an opportunity to get access to their funds and spend it.
 It also says, damn, those analytics firms really analyse every little detail of our bank accounts!

 Australia’s government is looking to put up the employee super from 9.25% to 12% in 2021, which seems good news for employees who took long breaks from work.
 However, there are a few arguments against this.